We leave Halifax via Highway 103 and drive one hour and twenty minutes directly to Mahone Bay which was settled

 Then we will travel From Mahone Bay to Lunenburg, a UNESCO World Heritage Site.

-Founded in 1752, was settled by immigrants from German States and the Montbeliard region of France.
+Founded in 1752, and was settled by immigrants from German States and the Montbeliard region of France.

 After a short drive through the town, you and your guests will be dropped off at the waterfront, where you will be able to dine or walk about for one hour.